Dart-o-s/aos_fc/plan.md

 ## high prio items
     [X] DONE 2025-06-13 07:54 tag and push, r0.9.3

+### The Assets do not have "meta cards"
+    We have to add the meta cards when loading from the boxes, or before storing to the box [ ] OPEN when loading assets, add meta cards

 ### life cycle
-    [ ] DONE 2025-06-14 19:11 on launch check if "objectbox database" is set up, otherwise
+    [x] DONE 2025-06-14 19:11 on launch check if "objectbox database" is set up, otherwise
         - copy assets to object box

     [ ] OPEN select initial deck for learning
-        [-] create catalog of existing decks, OBSOLET we can list them from the boxes
+        [o] OPEN as this is a hobby project - I just open my thai page for now [-] create catalog of existing decks, OBSOLET we can list them from the boxes

-        - set current deck to empty
+### New Deck
+    [ ] use "Import" Editor, for import and creating new Decks, add a menu or button to use file picker
+        - perhaps ajust title
+        - load a demplate?
+Or have a clear button?

-### Pick deck
+### Pick Deck
-    [ ] OPEN if no current deck, open pick deck page, or [ ] OPEN menu item to pick deck
+    [X] OPEN menu item to pick deck, list from box
-            - we do not have many decks, so perhaps this is best for now [ ] OPEN store needs to track which deck is open
+            - we do not have many decks, so perhaps a menu is best for now
+            - fix the filenames when importing into the boxes

+    [ ] OPEN store needs to track which deck is open, for next session

+### Export and Import/Merge via downloads
+    [ ] OPEN import a file with file picker and import (default from Downloads) into current store/box [ ] OPEN export a file (probably via file picker) to Downloads

 ### Abs File System
+    [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [ ] move them to flash_card.dart ... that should be good enough

     [o] upgrade AbsFileSystem to deal with objectbox
         - do we need that?
 Actually object box most likely completely replaces AbsFS

+### Can we run a object box server locally, to fool around with the web version of this app
+    - inprinciple we need a firebase set up or similar for the web version
+    - for testing and development a local version is probably more cute, as we work often offline

 ## older high prio items, postponed during transition to object box
+    [X] DONE 2025-06-14 19:45 trim the input field in the search box.
+        Android auto completion adds a trailing space ...

     [O] DONE 2025-06-12 22:11 integrate object box
     [ ] fix git access on the Mac, it uses an old account, now angelosphere, which is the same as Dart-o-s is in the repro, too.
 5555
     [ ] Initialize WebFileSystem only once.

-    [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [?]
+        [?]
 I think I duplicated it to there, because the import did not work I believe I only need to refactor them out into its own file but give the extensions a name.